 One opinion is that the problems of flood can be solved by removal of all the existing embankments and allowing natural bank erosion of rivers.
 The other is that the flood/erosion problems can be solved by constructing more and more streches of embankments and also by raising and strengthening them.

-2 shows percentage of continent-wise displaced population in the world due to all types of natural disasters in the years 2010 and 2011.
+4.6 Impact of erosion on human lifeAll continents are more or less affected by river bank erosion.
+But its impact on population varies as the socio-economic conditions are different for different regions.
+Table 2 shows percentage of continent-wise displaced population in the world due to all types of natural disasters in the years 2010 and 2011.
 Worst sufferer was Asia and least sufferer was Oceania.
 The displacement was caused mainly by hydrological disasters, which include floods, storms, and wet mass movements.
 In 2010, the contribution due to hydrological disasters was nearly 85 percent (IDMC, 2011*) and in 2011 it was more than 71 percent (IDMC, 2012*).
 Rest of the human displacement was due to geophysical (earthquake, volcanic eruptions, etc.), meteorological (storms), climatological (extreme temperature, etc.) and biological disasters (epidemics, etc.).

 Percentage of total displaced population in the world